 - Remo drums are made in a factory.
 Although all drums have their own spirit, and you can connect to the spirit of a drum even made of synthetic material, I personally feel that they have less “spirit” than hand made drums.

-Thomann has sound samples of Remo drums (and others) on their website.
+German company Thomann has sound samples of Remo drums (and many other drum) on their website.

 Drums made from animal hide

-I own 20 skin drums, 7 of which I made myself in drum birthing workshops or on my own, and the others I bought or received as gifts.
+I own 22 different skin drums, 7 of which I made myself in drum birthing workshops or on my own, and the others I bought or received as gifts.

 Skin drums advantages